zbengt/zbengt.github.io/_posts/2021-10-28-immune_genes_lit_search.md

 - In mitten crabs, upregulated upon bacterial exposure

-- Expression in TK SPECIES was highest in the hepatopancreas and gill tissue.
+- Expression in mitten crabs was highest in the hepatopancreas and gill tissue.
 These are the two tissue types most associated with immune function
     - Its broad distribution may be the result of hemocyte infiltration.
-Due to the open circulatory system of TK TAXA, hemocytes can be found within many tissue types.
+Due to the open circulatory system of crabs, hemocytes can be found within many tissue types.

-- In shrimp, TK HIGHER OR LOWER levels of expression are associated with a viral response
+- In shrimp, higher levels of expression are associated with a viral response [cited in mitten crab paper w/ several examples]

 - It may also be involved with parasites overcoming their host's defense.
 Within the parasitic salmon louse, Cat L was upregulated during the infective steps.
 Cathepsins are also highly-expressed in worm parasites, such as trypanosomes, schistosomes, and hookworms.

 **Cathepsin S (Cat S):**
 - Ironically looks like some of the only work on the role of _Cat_ S in immunity was done on mice
-- [This paper](TK link) found that it controls antigen presentation and the inflammatory response in those mice
+- [This 1998 paper](https://www.jci.org/articles/view/1158) found that it controls antigen presentation and the inflammatory response in those mice
 - Obviously, mice are pretty dang evolutionarily distant from crabs, but there is _some_ immune role here, even if minimal

-**Cathepsin U (Cat U):**
+**Cathepsin U and Cathepsin V (Cat U and Cat V):**
+- These are grouped together because the same gene codes for both
+- Cat V is also called Cathepsin L2
+- In humans, involved in cancer regulation.
+Minimal info for any inverts.

+**Cathepsin W (Cat W):**
+- Increases survival of the pine wilt nematode (a parasite) in its host (pine trees)
+- In pine wilt nematode, acts as anti-phytolexin
+    - Phytolexin: antimicrobial broad spectrum inhibitor, produced by plant
+- In humans, expressed in NK and cytotoxic T cells

+### MAPKs:

+Along with cathepsins, we looked at the 3 _C. bairdi_ MAPK genes.
+MAPKs (or mitogen-activated protein kinases) are often involved in stress response (the name is something of a misnomer), and regulate cell functions like proliferation, gene expression, mitosis, cell survival, and apoptosis.

+We have three MAPKs: two are MAPK p38s, and the other is a MAP4K.

+**p38s:**

+This class often responds to stress stimuli.
+In the crab [Macrophthalamus japonicus](http://dx.doi.org/10.3390/genes11090958 ), p38s play a role in the immune system and apoptosis response.
+They're upregulated when exposed to pollutants, and activation can be triggered by environmental stress, pollution, or viral infections.
+Expression is highest in the gills and hepatopancreas (again, those are the two areas that deal with the most immune pressure)

+In the shrimp [Litopenaeus vannamei]](http://dx.doi.org/10.1016/j.dci.2013.05.010 ), p38s are expressed in all tissues, with the highest expression in the hepatopancreas and muscle.
+When the shrimp is exposed to the virus Vibrio, expression rose in some tissues.

+In the [Chinese mitten crab](http://dx.doi.org/10.3389/fmars.2021.658733 ), p38 was upregulated after exposure to Gram-negative bacteria.
+When p38 was inhibited and the crab was exposed again, other immune-related gene expression decreased.
+This indicates that p38 likely has an immunoregulatory response.
+The same paper noted that in oysters (specifically _C. gigas_) p38 regulates inflammatory cytokine expression, and that in sea cucumbers, p38 was upregulated after Vibrio exposure.

+**MAP4K:**

+No clear link to immune function was found, but it's just a dang interesing pathway.

+Essentially, MAPKs are activated by MAP2Ks (mitogen-activated protein kinase kinase).
+MAP2Ks are activated by kinases of their own, dubbed MAP3Ks.
+So our MAP4K activates a protein, which activates another protein, which activates a MAPK.

+### Other Misc Genes:

+Aside from our cathepsins and MAPKs, we saw a few immune genes in the _C. bairdi_ transcriptome.
+I'll describe each in turn.
+However, it's really dang late here, so I'll finish this particular lab notebook post tomorrow!